jzyxyz/DD2476-Project/README.md

-## dd2476 project

-## project structure
+### project structure

 .
 ├── client
 ├── crawled_data
 ├── crawler
 ├── data
 ├── dist
 ├── indexer
 ├── node_modules
 └── server

 ### adding dependencies

-if you add any dependecies in python, write it in `requirements.txt`. if you add any dependecies in nodejs use `npm install --save $packagename`.
+if you add any dependecies in python, write it in `requirements.txt`.
+if you add any dependecies in nodejs, use `npm install --save $packagename`.
 this makes everyone's life easier

 ### installing dependencies